DEMYSTIFYING THE REVERSE EXCHANGE

 Reverse exchanges are gaining in popularity, but they are often misunderstood and they can be confusing.
 Let's investigate the basics of this exchange structure.

-Sometimes a situation arises in which an investor or property owner wants to purchase a property but wishes to sell a property that he or she already owns to provide the funds needed to purchase the new property.
-If the old property sells prior to closing on the new property, the investor can employ a standard Section 1031 exchange to defer capital gain taxes on the sale.
-But what if the investor needs to close on the new property before the old one can close, or perhaps before it is even on the market?
+Sometimes a situation arises in which an investor or property owner wants to purchase a property before he is able to sell property he already owns to provide the funds needed to purchase the new property.
+If the old property is able to be sold prior to closing on the new property, the investor can employ a standard Section 1031 exchange to defer capital gain taxes on the sale.
+But sometimes the timing is such that selling first isn't possible.
 In those situations, a reverse exchange can provide the investor the alternative he or she needs to still take advantage of the tax deferral on the sale of the old property.

 How does it work?
 Let's boil it down to the essentials.
 In a standard exchange, there are four parties involved:

 - The buyer of the relinquished (old) property